-The CheckNode- predicates cannot be used if the Taint Nodes By Condition feature is enabled.
+The CheckNode-\ predicates cannot be used if the Taint Nodes By Condition feature is enabled.
 The Taint Nodes By Condition feature is enabled by default.

-CheckNodeCondition checks if a pod can be scheduled on a node reporting out of disk, network unavailable, or not ready conditions.
+The CheckNodeCondition predicate checks if a pod can be scheduled on a node reporting out of disk, network unavailable, or not ready conditions.

-"name" : "CheckNodeCondition"}
+{"name" : "CheckNodeCondition"}

-CheckNodeLabelPresence checks if all of the specified labels exist on a node, regardless of their value.
+The CheckNodeLabelPresence predicate checks if all of the specified labels exist on a node, regardless of their value.